-How to build a complex document parameter filtering interface with the `archiveFilters` tag, such as real estate, product filtering?
+How to build a complex document parameter filtering interface using the `archiveFilters` tag, such as real estate, product filtering?

-For example, for a real estate website, we may define the following custom fields in the real estate model:
+For example, for a real estate website, we might define the following custom fields in the real estate model:

 • House type(Single selection: residential, apartment, villa, shop)

-• House layout(Single choice: one bedroom one living room, two bedrooms one living room, three bedrooms two living rooms)
+• Room type(Single choice: one bedroom one living room, two bedrooms one living room, three bedrooms two living rooms)

-• Decorative degree(Single choice: rough, simple decoration, refined decoration, luxury decoration)
+• Degree of decoration(Single choice: rough, simple decoration, exquisite decoration, luxury decoration)

-These fields defined in the content model, with types of single-choice, multiple-choice, or drop-down selection, arearchiveFiltersLabels that can be identified and used to build filter conditions.
-They provide structured options for users, making it convenient for us to dynamically generate filter links.
+These fields defined in the content model, of the type single-choice, multiple-choice, or drop-down selection, are exactlyarchiveFiltersTags can recognize and be used to build filtering conditions.
+They provide users with structured options, making it convenient for us to dynamically generate filtering links.

-archiveFiltersTags are specifically used to generate a list of filtering conditions based on custom parameters of the content model.It will output an array that can be iterated over in the template, where each element represents a filterable parameter (such as "house typeEach parameter includes all of its optional values and corresponding filter links.
+archiveFiltersTags are specifically used to generate a list of filtering conditions based on custom parameters of the content model.It will output an array that can be traversed in the template, where each element represents a filterable parameter (such as "house type", "house style").Each parameter includes all its optional values and the corresponding filter links.

 {% archiveFilters filters with moduleId="1" allText="全部" %}